 Our guests really enjoy the great room for reading, relaxing, watching TV, and even playing the piano.

 We have a large library of books, available for reading or for purchase, and comfortable seating for gathering with friends and family to relax.
-Sit in comfort while you watch cable, The Movie Channel, and HBO
+Sit in comfort while you watch dish TV, or select a movie from our collection.

 Arkansas House was created to be a soulful retreat of fine simplicity.
 The warm embrace of our hospitality is waiting for you every moment.
 Let us help you reconnect and revel in life’s natural pleasures.
 The interior and exterior spaces are designed to embody tranquility.